libretime/libretime/docs/install.md

 If you would like to try LibreTime in a Docker image, Odclive has instructions [here](https://github.com/kessibi/libretime-docker) for setting up a test image and a more persistant install.

+## Reverse proxy connections

+Instuctions for setting up a reverse proxy can be found [here](reverse-proxy).

 ## Manual configuration